 “Your letter arrived around the one year anniversary of Kyle’s passing.
 It was one of about a dozen similar experiences we received from young people all around the world around the same time.“

-The myriad witnesses left no room for doubt—life continues beyond the grave, families matter there, the ministering of angels is real.
+The myriad of very specific witnesses, the precise timing, the lack of any possibility of collaboration left no room for doubt—life continues beyond the grave, families matter there, the ministering of angels is real.